-Our more specific aims are to provide at the lowest possible cost:
+Our more specific aims are:

-- 1. General education.

-- 2. Training for employment after leaving junior college.

-- Preparation for higher education.

-- 4. Guidance; personal, educational, and vocational.

-- 5. A wide variety of student activities.

-- 6. Services as a community center.

-- 7. Opportunities for cultural enrichment.
+- 1. To provide general education. - 2.
+To provide training for employment after leaving junior college. - 3.
+To provide educational opportunities at low cost. - 4.
+To provide preparation for higher education. - To provide guidance; personal, educational, and vocational. - 6.
+To provide a wide variety of student activities. - 7.
+To provide services as a community center. - 8.
+To provide opportunities for cultural enrichment.